Lillian and Morrie Moss Professor of Philosophy

-Professor Gallagher holds the Anneliese Maier Research Award [Anneliese Maier-Forschungspreis] (2012-18) funded by the Humboldt Fellowship.
-He is also part of a research project studying Minds in Skilled Performance with funding from the Australian Research Council (2017-2020).
-He was principle investigator on several recent grants, including a European Commission Marie Curie Actions Grant: TESIS: Towards an Embodied Science of Intersubjectivity (2011-15), and a Templeton Foundation grant (2011-2013) which funded an empirical and phenomenological study of astronauts' experiences during space flight [http://www.chdr.cah.ucf.edu/spaceandspirituality/].
+Professor Gallagher held the Humboldt Foundation Anneliese Maier Research Award [Anneliese Maier-Forschungspreis] (2012-18).
+He is currently part of the research project Minds in Skilled Performance with funding from the Australian Research Council (2017-2020).
+He was principle investigator on several previous grants, including a European Commission Marie Curie Actions Grant: TESIS: Towards an Embodied Science of Intersubjectivity (2011-15), and a Templeton Foundation grant (2011-2013) which funded an empirical and phenomenological study of astronauts' experiences during space flight [http://www.chdr.cah.ucf.edu/spaceandspirituality/].
 Gallagher is a founding editor and a co-editor-in-chief of the journal Phenomenology and the Cognitive Sciences.

 Gallagher, S. 2017.
 Enactivist Interventions: Rethinking the Mind.
 Oxford: Oxford University Press.